Aliases for LAMC1 Gene

 GeneCards Summary for LAMC1 Gene

 LAMC1 (Laminin Subunit Gamma 1) is a Protein Coding gene.
 Diseases associated with LAMC1 include Junctional Epidermolysis Bullosa Inversa and Anti-P200 Pemphigoid.
-Among its related pathways are Phospholipase-C Pathway and Degradation of the extracellular matrix.
-GO annotations related to this gene include extracellular matrix structural constituent and glycosphingolipid binding.
+Among its related pathways are MET promotes cell motility and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include extracellular matrix structural constituent and glycosphingolipid binding.
 An important paralog of this gene is LAMC3.

 UniProtKB/Swiss-Prot for LAMC1 Gene